tributech-solutions/tributech-docs/docs/guides/guide-verify-data-stream.md

 The prerequisites for verifying a data stream via the Trust API are the following:

-- A DataSpace Angent is integrated into the data source (common way for e.g. IoT ddge Devices) or a data stream is stored via Trust API and the method which contains the hashing and signing process of the Agent (common way for server-side sources)
+- A DataSpace Angent is integrated into the data source (common way for e.g. IoT Edge Devices) or a data stream is stored via Trust API and the method which contains the hashing and signing process of the Agent (common way for server-side sources)
-- If you own the data -> Data existists on owner side within the selected time-frame (Master DB)
+- If you own the data -> Data exists on owner side within the selected time-frame (Master DB)
 - If you consume the data -> Data is allready synchronised on the consumer side within the selected time-frame (Slave DB)

 ## Verfiy a stream